THE RULES – 24 Hours Sufferfest

 - To gain points, climbers MUST climb with no aid nor rest every route.
 Free-solo climbing is not allowed.
 Both members do not need to climb the same routes, but if so, leaving draws up for the second member to climb is okay.
 Toproping your teammate counts for points but only half.
 Points are given for clean ascents only, arriving at the anchors with no FALLS, no HANGS, and no PULLING ON GEAR.
 If you fall or hang on gear, lower down and climb back up to your high point in “yo-yo” style, then continue on.

-Stick clipping up to the second bolt is allowed but nothin above the second bolt.
+Stick clipping up to the second bolt is allowed but nothing above the second bolt.

 Anyone observed endangering themselves or others by climbing like an idiot will be disqualified.
 Simply put – climb in a way that respects others, and protect yourself from the unknown, broken holds, protection failure, or purposeful runouts.